Skywalker's rise makes "The Last Jedi" and "The Force Awakens" worse - The Media Times

 (This article contains a large number of spoilers for Star Wars: The Rise of Skywalker.
 You have been warned.)

-It is difficult for you to argue that the new trilogy of Disney’s “Star Wars” films was in some way harmonious.
-“The Force Awakens” opened the whole thing up with a rather chaotic replay of the original “Star Wars” film from 1977.
-Then “The Last Jedi” tried to make a hard left turn with some of the secrets that came with this new trilogy , And then “The Rise of Skywalker” seems to ignore everything but the basics from the first two films and just does a whole trilogy of storytelling in one film.
+“Star Wars: The Rise of Skywalker” is definitely a whole thing.
+It’s like JJ Abrams and Co.
+Make your way to a movie that contains the maximum amount of “Star Wars” possible.
+It’s just “Star Wars” what a movie could be.
+And that’s not necessarily a good thing.

-And in this way, director JJ Abrams retrospectively made both “The Force Awakens” and “The Last Jedi” into bad films.
+In my opinion, director JJ Abrams was able to retroactively bring both “The Force Awakens” and “The Last Jedi” to bad films with the Trilogy Capper.
 That is not easy.
 But “The Rise of Skywalker” managed to accomplish this feat, and it is largely thanks to the crazy revelation that Emperor Palpatine (Ian McDiarmid) is behind everything all the time.

 Also read: ‘Star Wars: The Rise of Skywalker’ – We need to talk about this rose tico situation